UD-Math-Data-Science-1/notes/_sources/network/small-world.md

 nx.draw(ER,node_size=50)
 ```

-The most sensible definition of distance to the lone node is infinity, and averages including infinity are themselves infinite.
-We have the same problem when it comes to clustering, since the degree of the isolated node is zero.
+When no path exists between nodes, the only sensible definition of distance is infinity, and averages that include infinity are themselves infinite.
+We may have the same problem when it comes to clustering, since the degree of an isolated node is zero.

-At this point, let's ask how often this happens.
-For  $n=251$, $p=1/50$, the expected $\bar{k}$ is $5$.
+How often does this happen in ER graphs?
+The answer depends on the number of nodes $n$ and the edge inclusion probability $p$.
+For  $n=251$, $p=1/50$, the expected $\bar{k}$ is $5$, and a minority of instances are connected:

 ```{code-cell} ipython3
 n,p = 251,1/50